 (iii) The FFSSR is able to begin operation using onsite stored alternative fuel within the period defined in the RFP; or

-(b) Has an onsite natural gas storage capability in an amount that satisfies the minimum FFSS capability requirements set forth in the FFSS RFP.
-This minimum alternative onsite storage capability must be demonstrated such that the FFSSR has the capability to operate at the awarded MW value for a period defined in the FFSS RFP.
+(b) Has an onsite natural gas or fuel oil storage capability or off-site natural gas storage where the Resource Entity and/or QSE owns and controls the natural gas storage and pipeline to deliver the required amount of reserve natural gas to the Generation Resource from the storage facility in an amount that satisfies the minimum FFSS capability requirements set forth in the FFSS RFP.
+This minimum alternative storage capability must be demonstrated such that the FFSSR has the capability to operate at the awarded MW value for a period defined in the FFSS RFP.
 A QSE demonstrates this capability by confirming the following in its bid submission form:

-(i) The onsite natural gas fuel storage for the FFSSR is sufficient to satisfy the requirements established in the Protocols and the FFSS RFP;
+(i) The onsite natural gas or fuel oil or qualifying off-site natural gas fuel storage for the FFSSR is sufficient to satisfy the requirements established in the Protocols and the FFSS RFP;

 (ii) The FFSSR is capable of being dispatched by SCED but does not have to be qualified for any specific Ancillary Service; and

-(iii) The FFSSR is able to begin operation using onsite stored natural gas fuel within the period defined in the RFP; or
+(iii) The FFSSR is able to begin operation using onsite stored natural gas or fuel oil or off-site stored natural gas fuel within the period defined in the RFP; or